pzel/testdouble-test-wiki/Collaboration-Test.md

 assert(result instanceof TreeHouseWithRailings)
 ```

 It would be foolish to try to implement everything to do with building a treehouse inside of a single method.
-A collaboration test differs doesn't presume we know _how_ to best do the job yet, but helps us focus on _what_ building a treehouse would entail.
+A collaboration test doesn't presume we know _how_ to best do the job yet, but helps us focus on _what_ building a treehouse would entail.
 Brainstorming (and reading up [on treehouses](http://www.wikihow.com/Build-a-Treehouse)), we break it up into a few categories:

 ```js
 var chooseTree